ibm-cloud-docs/codeengine/troubleshoot-project.md

 Use the [**`project delete`**](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command to delete a project.
 In the CLI, you can delete a project by specifying the name of the project or by specifying the `project id`.
 If you specify the `--name` of the project, you must be working in the same region where the project lives.
 If you specify the `--id` of the project, you are not required to be in the same project to issue the **`project delete`** command.

 The following example command soft deletes the `myproject` project so that it can be restored within 7 days, `ibmcloud ce project delete --name myproject -f`.
 The `-f` option specifies to force the delete without confirmation.
-Note, this soft deleted project still counts towards the project maximum until the project is permanently removed 7 days later.
+Note, this soft deleted project still counts toward the project maximum until the project is permanently removed 7 days later.

 To permanently delete a project so that it cannot be restored, specify the `--hard` option with the [**`project delete`**](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command, for example, `ibmcloud ce project delete --name myproject2 --hard -f`.